 By letting the chocolate set only for a short time, you’ll get a nice clean cut.
 If the chocolate completely hardens, you might end up with some broken chocolate.
 This is still completely edible, but just not quite as perfectly pretty.

 Lock these bars up somewhere safe.
 I’m telling you….they’re addicting.
 And I’d love to hear if you have a favorite school lunchroom food that you remember enjoying!

 Peanut Butter Squares

 Peanut Butter Squares are the classic school lunchroom treat from your childhood.
 This no-bake dessert has a thick layer of peanut butter topped with a layer of chocolate.

-Mix peanut butter, butter, sugars and vanilla in a stand mixer.
+Mix peanut butter, butter, sugars and vanilla in a stand mixer using the paddle attachment.
 Beat on medium speed for about 3 minutes, scraping the sides of the bowl as needed.
 The peanut butter will be very soft.
 If you feel it is too sticky, feel free to add a little more powdered sugar for a firmer bar.

-Melt the chocolate chips in a microwave-safe bowl in 20 second increments, stirring between each interval.
+Melt the melting wafers or chocolate chips in a microwave-safe bowl in 20 second increments, stirring between each interval.
 Be careful to melt the chocolate slowly…chocolate will burn quickly if it gets too hot.

 Spread the chocolate evenly over the peanut butter mixture.
-Allow the bars to set in the refrigerator for about 20 minutes.
+Allow the bars to set for about 20 minutes.
 You can place in the fridge if needed, but don't forget about them and don't let the chocolate fully set or they will be hard to cut.

-Remove the dish from the refrigerator.
-Pull up on the sides of the wax paper and place the bars on a flat surface.
+Pull up on the sides of the parchment paper and place the bars on a flat surface.

-Cut into 24 bars and allow the chocolate to set completely.
+Cut into 16 bars (or cut smaller) and allow the chocolate to set completely.